DevopsArchitectSijo/capstoneproj/README.md

 Cloud-DevOps-Nanodegree-Capstone-Project
 This is the capstone project of Cloud DevOps Nandegree Program.
 It demonstrates the ability to use AWS, Jenkins, Docker, Kubernetes, build a CI/CD Pipeline, deploy EKS Cluster as IaC.

-Instructions
+Instructions for Setup
 -------------

-create an ubuntu VM and install jenkins on it.
+Create an ubuntu VM and install jenkins on it.

-configure awscli
+Configure awscli

-install packages docker, lint
+Install Docker, Lint, EKS packages

-create kubernets cluster using aws EKS
+Create Kubernetes cluster using aws EKS on your Ubuntu VM

-create github repository for the project
+Create github repository for the project

-configure jenkins with github,aws and docker
+Configure jenkins with credentials for github, aws and docker

+Write a docker file to build the nginix image with customised intex,html

-write jienkisn pipeline for lint,buildand push docker image to docker hub
+Write jenkins pipeline for lint,build and push docker image to docker hub

-add pipeline stage for deploying customaised docker conatainer to the kubernetes cluster
+Add jenkins pipeline stage for deploying customaised docker conatainer to the kubernetes cluster created.

+List the pods, services and  created in the kuberntes cluster

-prune the docker image.
+Prune the docker image.